mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   bash
 ```

-Go to the folder containing the scripts to run and execute this command:
+And execute this command to initialize the database:
 ```
 usr/share/wwi-db-setup/init-db.sh
 ```